mjpritchard/test-decap-help/content/docs/getting-started/ssh-auth.md

 Public key authentication is an alternative means of identifying yourself to a login server, instead of typing a password.
-It is more secure and flexible, but more difficult to set up.
+It is more secure and flexible, but can appear more difficult for new users.

 ## Why is public key authentication more secure than a password?